Tuesday, October 28, 2008

 Still, how do we explain a heart attack in someone like my patient's friend, who, thanks to her low number, is presumably not forming plaque?
 Turns out, size and number of LDL particles matter.
 Think of LDL and HDL (the healthy one) as shuttle buses that carry cholesterol to and from your heart, respectively.
 If they're small (if one is, so is the other), that's bad.
 Tiny LDL particles can more easily slip into blood vessel walls than bigger ones.
 And let's say you have an LDL of 130, a desirable number: If your particles are small, there will be more of them to do their nasty work.
 Meanwhile, tiny HDL particles are poorly equipped to mop up excess cholesterol and transport it back to the liver for excretion, compared with larger, more absorbent ones.
 That's why you can have good, healthy cholesterol numbers but still be at high risk of a heart attack.

-cross-check your triglycerides with your cholesterol numbers.
+To quickly find out if your particles may be small, cross-check your triglycerides with your cholesterol numbers.
 If you have low triglycerides (less than 100) and your HDL is high (greater than 60), you likely have the favored large particles.
 But if you have high triglycerides and low HDL, your cholesterol is probably of the small-particle variety.
 Then you should ask your doctor for a lipoprotein subfraction test, which divides your cholesterol into subparticles based on their size and density.

-.
+Many people with diabetes or pre-diabetes fall into this group.
 As the disease approaches epidemic proportions in the United States, it's no wonder we're seeing more heart attacks in people with low cholesterol.
 It's also no wonder that, to explain the phenomenon, some people may be proposing alternative theories of heart disease.

 Just don't believe them.